Cyclists are vulnerable road users. View more on cyclists involved in road crashes in South Australia (PDF).

 The Road Safety Action Plan 2013-2016 therefore identifies a number of key actions benefitting cyclists:

 The Road Traffic Act defines bicycles as vehicles and cyclists therefore have a legitimate right to use our roads.
 Cyclists, just like motor vehicle drivers, have a responsibility to obey the Road Rules.

-To find out more on what the law says in relation to cyclists responsibilities and motor vehicle responsibilities towards cyclists when on our roads see Cycling and the law.
-(PDF)
+To find out more on what the law says in relation to cyclist responsibilities and motor vehicle driver responsibilities towards cyclists when on our roads see Cycling and the law.

 When riding a bicycle you can be charged with a traffic offence in the same way as a motor vehicle driver.
-This includes incurring demerit points against your drivers licence.
-You incur demerit points even if you dont hold a drivers licence (which can prohibit you from obtaining one).
+This includes incurring demerit points against your drivers licence for a certain offence.
+You can incur demerit points even if you don’t hold a drivers licence (which can prohibit you from obtaining one).

 One of the strategic priorities in South Australia’s Strategic Plan envisions neighbourhoods that are safe and welcoming, where people can live active and healthy lives and feel part of the community.